msantl/cryptofolio/README.md

 Once you checkout this repository, you need to setup some environment variables.

+Crpytofilo uses:
-I'm using `sendgrid` as an email backend, so if you want to do the same, you need to create an account there and obtain the `sendgrid` API key.
+* `sendgrid` as an email backend, so if you want to do the same, you need to create an account there and obtain the `sendgrid` API key.

+* `sentry` for error tracking.
+If you want to track all the errors by either heroku slug commit or git commit hash, create an account there and get your `sentry` data source name (DSN).

 Environment variables:
 * `SECRET_KEY`